 Egypt begins handing over MS804 crash victims' remains

-CAIRO: Egyptian authorities on Saturday started handing the remains of those killed in the crash of EgyptAir flight 804 to their families, the airline said.
 The Airbus A320 had been flying from Paris to Cairo on May 19 when it crashed into the southeast Mediterranean killing all 66 on board, including 40 Egyptians and 15 French nationals.
+Egyptians look at posters of the 66 victims of EgyptAir flight MS804 that crashed in the Mediterranean Sea.

 Discussions